sviperll/argo/README.md

 hence they should increase readability.
 But counter point is that operators greatly enhance readability at the point when you are familiar with them.
-Haskell problem is that it is hard to become familiar with operators.
+Haskell's problem is that it is hard to become familiar with operators.
 And this is real problem for language beginners.
-It is hard to lean all relative operators' priorities.
+It is hard to learn all relative operators' priorities.
-When you see `Data.Lens` source it's a shock, even if you know Haskell as a language.
+When you see `Data.Lens` source first time it's a shock, even if you know Haskell as a language reasonably well.

-I propose to provide special `operatorset` files that will concisely define all operators with their types and relative priorities.
+I propose to provide special `operatorset` files that will concisely define all operators with their types and relative priorities (and associativity).

-As with C-family languages you can inspect operator-table several times and become fluent with complex expressions like if conditions.
+With C-family languages you can inspect documented table of operators several times and become fluent with complex expressions like if conditions.

 `operatorset` files should serve this operator-table purpose.